 1. ExpressVPN — Super-fast server network and strong security, with an Edge browser extension that provides WebRTC blocking and HTML5 geo-spoofing.
 You can try ExpressVPN with confidence since it’s backed by a 30-day money-back guarantee.

-2. CyberGhost — Streaming-optimized servers to easily access your favorite TV shows and movies from anywhere.
+2. CyberGhost — Streaming-optimized servers to watch your favorite TV and movies in HD from anywhere.

 3. Private Internet Access — Large server network for fast browsing using Edge, but located in a 5 Eyes Alliance country.

-4. IPVanish — Unlimited simultaneous connections to protect all your devices, but no money-back guarantee on monthly plans.
+4. IPVanish — Unlimited simultaneous connections to protect all your devices, but no money-back guarantee on monthly offers.

 5. PrivateVPN — Intuitive design that’s easy to use with Microsoft Edge, but small network.